How Louis C.K. Used Comedy as a Smokescreen

 Much of C.K.’s work—some of which I’ve praised in my years as a critic—can be parsed differently now that his private harassment has been made public, and so it should be.
 Tougher will be separating out his undeniable impact on the comedy world at large, given that he was such an exemplar of the proudly degenerate heterosexual man.
 The final curio to consider, though, is I Love You, Daddy, which played at the Toronto International Film Festival and was screened for critics multiple times before being abruptly pulled from the broader release schedule.

 In some ways, the film is more oblique and less autobiographical than much of the comedian’s other work.
 C.K. is basically playing himself, yes, but as a successful television executive named Glen, awash in money and perhaps bereft of artistic talent.
-His daughter, China (Chloe Grace Moretz), on the verge of turning 18, falls in with a famed director named Leslie Goodwin (John Malkovich), who is 50 years her senior.
+His daughter, China (Chloë Grace Moretz), on the verge of turning 18, falls in with a famed director named Leslie Goodwin (John Malkovich), who is 50 years her senior.
 Leslie is a Woody Allen type, a respected artist who has been accused of pedophilia.
 Glen worships him from afar, but is disgusted by him in actuality, growing increasingly uncomfortable about his daughter associating with such a known creep.

 The outward pitch of I Love You, Daddy is clear: C.K. (who wrote and directed) is poking at that grand question of separating art from artist.
 But the movie is yet another example of C.K. performing his self-awareness.
 Glen is a nincompoop, to be sure, but he’s morally resolute enough to know that statutory rape is wrong, and that Leslie is not to be trusted.
 In one scene, Glen’s love interest Grace (Rose Byrne) defends China, saying that she herself had a relationship with a much older man at the age of 15, and that young women are entitled to make mistakes.
 “I’m sorry Grace, but you were raped,” Glen tells her, not backing down from his conviction that, in this case, consent can’t be given.